 A 10 Point Progressive Platform That Democrats and Independents Can Embrace in 2020 [Updated]

-Donald Trump will be impeached by the House of Representatives, but it's very unlikely that the Senate will remove him.
-So Democrats need to plan for a very difficult election against an individual who will abuse every lever of power to stay in office.
-40% of the electorate is still caught up in his cult of personality despite overwhelming evidence that he is both incompetent and corrupt, often simultaneously.
+Democrats need to plan for a very difficult election against an individual who will abuse every lever of power to stay in office.
+Despite his botched Covid-19 response, 40% of the electorate is still caught up in Donald Trump's cult of personality despite overwhelming evidence that he is both incompetent and corrupt, often simultaneously.

 Trump will run his 2020 re-election campaign on some form of his pro-business, white nationalist, Christian conservative, anti-immigrant platform that he used in 2016.
 He will hint at some new tax breaks and further measures to reduce immigration, but without much specificity about new legislation.
 To date, his only legislative achievement is a regressive and unpopular tax bill, and his foreign policy has been an unmitigated disaster that even Republicans have a hard time defending.
-So, he and right-wing media outlets will spend most of their energy over the next 12 months painting the Democratic candidates as radical open borders socialists, itching to throw the nation's doors open to drug dealers and rapists and eager to raise taxes on the middle class.
+So, he and right-wing media outlets will spend most of their energy over the next several months painting Joe Biden and Kamala Harris as radical open borders socialists, itching to throw the nation's doors open to drug dealers and rapists and eager to raise taxes on the middle class.
 In other words, the President will spend the next year attempting to scare voters into giving him four more years.

-Below is a platform that will allow Democrats to recapture the White House by embracing "progressive capitalism".
-It's not as far reaching as Bernie Sanders or Elizabeth Warren have proposed, but it would be the most progressive agenda ever offered by a major party's nominee for President.
+Below is a platform that will allow Biden and Harris to recapture the White House by embracing "progressive capitalism".
+It's not as far reaching as Bernie Sanders or Elizabeth Warren proposed during the Democratic primaries, but it would be the most progressive agenda ever offered by a major party's nominees.
 And each proposal is supported, to one extent or another, by the majority of Americans and wouldn't require large tax increases.

 1. Expand Health Care Options: "Medicare For All" is a great slogan and would be a fine idea if the majority of Americans didn't already have tax free health care insurance provided or subsidized by their employer.
 Most folks, especially college educated suburban voters, are quite happy with that arrangement and really have no desire to pay additional taxes to pay for Medicare For All.
-However, they will support expanding Medicare to allow older Americans, starting at 50 or 55, to buy into the program, as Sen. Amy Klobuchar has proposed.
-Additionally, Democrats should again put forward an affordable "public option" [through Medicaid or Medicare] that younger people can buy into through the health care exchanges.
+However, they will support expanding Medicare to allow older Americans, starting at 50 or 55, to buy into the program, as Sen. Amy Klobuchar proposed during the campaign.
+Additionally, Biden must again put forward an affordable "public option" [through Medicaid or Medicare] that younger people can buy into through the health care exchanges.
 The combination would greatly reduce the number of uninsured in America.

 2. Legalize Pot: Almost two-thirds of Americans now support legalization and it would also be an important step in fixing our criminal justice system.
 Too many young people, especially in highly policed urban areas, have their future options limited by possession convictions that serve no rational public policy.
 It's the first step in real criminal justice reform.
 And, as we have documented before, studies have shown that legalization doesn't lead to greater use by young people.

-3. Raise the Minimum Wage: Raise it to $15.00, implemented incrementally over six years and index it to inflation thereafter.
+3. Raise the Minimum Wage: Raise it nationally to $15.00, implemented incrementally over 4-6 years and index it to inflation thereafter.
 It's broadly supported by economists and the public.
 Moreover, recent studies have debunked claims that it will result in substantial job losses.

 Illuminate: "Economist Arindrajit Dube of the University of Massachusetts at Amherst, a leading expert on the economic impact of the minimum wage, led a group of economic scholars in examining 138 minimum-wage hikes across the US between 1979 and 2016.
 They found that workers saw wage increases of 7% on average with with no reduction in low-wage employment five years out.
 And, the authors found that the higher minimum wages they studied had a positive spillover effect for workers who made up to $5 more than the new minimum wage.
 They also saw an increase in wage rates, without a reduction in jobs or damage to the overall economy."